How to Travel Istanbul on a Budget

 Istanbul is truly an exciting and bustling shopping paradise.
 There are plenty of bazaars, markets, shopping streets and shopping malls to explore and covering it all will require a comprehensive guide on its own.
 Below are the most accessible shopping spots that you are most likely to find yourself in:

-Image Credits: Pedro Szekely
+Image Credits: Pedro Szekely | Flickr

-In Sultanahmet: Every traveller in Istanbul will probably head to the famous Grand Bazaar and it’s neighbouring Spice Bazaar.
+In Sultanahmet: Every traveller in Istanbul will probably head to the famous Grand Bazaar and its neighbouring Spice Bazaar.
 However, don’t forget about Arasta Bazaar, located behind the Blue Mosque, where you can find carpets, tiles, ceramics, jewellery and souvenirs.

 In Beyoglu: If you take a walk from Taksim Square to the Galata Bridge by following Istiklal Caddesi, you’ll find yourself wandering into one shop after another.
 Turn left into Yeni Çarsi Caddesi after passing Galatasaray high school to discover the rows of boutique shops, cafes and bars.
-Further down is Çukurcuma, boasting a plethora of antique shops and and hipster cafes.
+Further down is Çukurcuma, boasting a plethora of antique shops and hipster cafes.
 If you’re looking for high-end labels, look no further than the shopping streets of Nisantasi, which is also within walking distance of Taksim.

 Tips for shopping

-Image Credits: Guillermo Fdez
+Image Credits: Guillermo Fdez | Flickr

 Tip 1: Haggle if you want a good discount.
 Do not be afraid to slash the prices, especially when shopping in bazaars and street shops.
 If you do this well, you can even end up paying less than half the selling price of the item.
 No joke – haggling, and haggling hard is a tried and tested method.
 Also, if you buy items in bulk, the shopkeepers tend to offer generous discounts.
 If they don’t, do ask for it.
 While shopping, don’t be surprised to be offered tea by shopkeepers; this is just part of the usual shopping experience in Turkey.